mateovelilla/npx-card/README.md

 1920 X 1440 --> 166 X 48

 TODO:
-- Add secret functionalities to play a fun video
-- create a temp folder to dowload images from github
-- load images from temp folder
 - delete card.js file and put content in a blog
 - scaffolding refactor
 - delete script not necessary